-Academic risk is identified when students have not maintained satisfactory academic progress and are at risk of facing sanctions and/or not completing their course within prescribed time frames if performance does not improve.
+Academic risk means a status when students have not maintained satisfactory academic progress and are at risk of facing sanctions and/or not completing their course within prescribed time frames if performance does not improve.

-Census date is the last day students can withdraw from a course without academic penalty.
+Census date means the last day students can withdraw from a course without academic penalty.

-Co-requisite Unit is a unit that must be taken in the same semester as a related unit.
+Co-requisite Unit means a unit that must be taken in the same semester as a related unit.
 Co-requisite units contain complementary associated knowledge which is essential for success in both units.

-Department of Home Affairs (DHA) is the Department responsible for immigration and customs border policy.
+Department of Home Affairs (DHA) means the Commonwealth Government Department responsible for issuing visas to overseas students.

-Domestic student is a student who is one of the following:
+Domestic student means a student who is one of the following: